smosgr/triahome/docs/development.md

 Run the complete test suite
         ↓
 Tests pass?
-   ├── No → fix and test again
+   ├── No → Fix and test again
    └── Yes
         ↓
 Run and manually verify where appropriate